 Anne Anderson, M.D.

 Principal Investigator, Gordon and Mary Cain Pediatric Neurology Research Foundation Laboratories and Jan and Dan Duncan Neurological Research Institute, Texas Children's Hospital

-Associate Professor, Departments of Pediatrics, Neurology and Neuroscience, Baylor College of Medicine
+Associate Professor, Departments of Pediatrics, Division of Neurology and Neuroscience, Baylor College of Medicine

 The Anderson lab studies the molecular mechanisms by which signaling pathways modulate neuronal excitability in the immature hippocampus.
 The lab is also investigating how and why seizures induce long-term changes in ion channel plasticity (acquired channelopathies) and has developed several animal models of cortical dysplasia, autism and epilepsy.
 Additional studies are focused on cardiac mechanisms underlying sudden death in epilepsy.
 In addition to her research activities, Dr. Anderson leads the NRI EEG core, practices pediatric epilepsy and is the Medical Director of Epilepsy Monitoring Unit at Texas Children's Hospital.